-Inspiring Leader (2) – This is a really good feat, but there’s better characters to be taking it.
+Inspiring Leader (2) – This is a really good feat, but there are better characters to be taking it.
 If you are already intending to play a face Fighter, this becomes a 4.

-Keen Mind (2) – Neat ribbon abilities, only recommended for Psi Warriors and Eldritch Knights looking for flavour.
+Keen Mind (2) – Neat ribbon abilities, only recommended for Psi Warriors and Eldritch Knights looking for flavor.

 Lightly Armored (1) – You still have proficiency in all armors already.

 Lucky (4) – A good feat for everyone, but a bit bland.
-I’d recommend picking this up in later levels once you’ve gotten the stats and playstyle related feats you want.
+I’d recommend picking this up in later levels once you’ve got the stats and playstyle-related feats you want.